ninamutty/api-muncher/README.md

 # Recipe API Consumer

+### Reflection:
+What do you understand better after doing this project?

+* I understand API's (both what they are and how they work) much better.
+I also understand how to make a site responsive using foundation much better and what to test for (although I still want to add some more assertions to my test).
+In addition, while I didn't include it in the final product (because the API didn't allow filtering based all health categories - I believe that was a premium package thing) I added in the functionality which helped me get experience with searching and filtering logic.

+What do you want more practice with?

+* I want more practice with testing (I feel like I can do it but it's not as thourough or as fast a process as I'd like it to be).
+I also woud love to have a better understanding of how the structure of a rails project is set up.
+I have a good grasp of the MVC framework and the helpers that go along with them, but don't have a complete understanding of how the lib folder fits in and what to put in there.

+What is someting you saw done differently?

+* Using URI.escape to get the right format for a uri (I used gsub instead which seems more makeshift).

 ## Learning Goals:
 - Configure an API for consumption
 - Create authenticated API requests using HTTParty